PRBonn/rko_lio/README.md

 # the config should have the sensor extrinsics if the rosbag doesn't
 rko_lio -v -c config.yaml --imu imu_topic --lidar lidar_topic /path/to/rosbag_folder
 ```

+For all possible CLI flags, please check `rko_lio --help`.

 </details>